Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Target Segmentation

 \subsubsection{Plane Segmentation}

 First of all, a plane segmentation using RANSAC is applied to $\mathcal{P}_{1}$ (the cloud resulting from the pass-through filters, either $\mathcal{P}_{1}^L$ or $\mathcal{P}_{1}^S$), which provides a plane model $\pi$ representing the calibration target.
-To ensure the model's accuracy, we use a tight RANSAC threshold $\delta_{\text{plane}}$ and impose that the plane must be roughly vertical in sensor coordinates, with a tolerance $\alpha_{\text{plane}}$.
+To ensure the model's accuracy, we use a tight RANSAC threshold $\delta_{\text{plane}}$, which neutralizes all the points representing extraneous objects, and impose that the plane must be roughly vertical in sensor coordinates, with a tolerance $\alpha_{\text{plane}}$.
 If it is impossible to find a plane that fits the data, the current frame is discarded.

 Afterward, the plane model $\pi$ is employed in $\mathcal{P}_{2}$ (i.e., the cloud representing the edges of the pattern) to remove all the points not belonging to the plane.
 A threshold of $\delta_{\text{inliers}}$ is considered for the inliers.
 Consequently, the new cloud $\mathcal{P}_{3}$ contains only points representing the edges of the calibration target; that is, the outer borders and the holes.